ashhendrata/romcom_highlights/README.md

 - F1 Score: We care about the minority class (highlights) but also value a tradeoff between missing positives and making false alarms.
 - Recall: It is important to not miss any of the minority class (highlights).

+For non-highlights, gradient boosting (XGBoost) had the best performance with an F1 score of 0.750 and a recall of 0.9.
+For the highlights, the random forest model appeared to outperform the other two models with an F1 score of 0.462 and a recall of 0.5.
+The primary goal is find rare “highlight” clips while still keeping a reasonable false-positive rate.
+Thus, Random Forest’s balance makes it the strongest choice.

 #### Clip-count baseline

 To see what fraction of clips are non-climactic (your majority-class baseline), run:
 ```
 python scripts/count_clips.py
 ```

+Highlights make up 24.1% of all clips.

 ## Future Directions